Geo-omics/H2O2-Incubation-Experiments/README.md

 Outdoor_Indoor_Exp_Compare.txt = dataframe used to compare production and decay rates obtained from experiments with unlabeled and labeled H2O2 spikes

 Isotope_Replicate_Data.txt = PH2O2 and Kloss data from every replication bottle in the indoor experiments with 18O2-labeled H2O2 spikes

+The above files will create all figures except Figure S2, which needs the following:

+SeaBird_PAR_Kd_calculations.RMD = the R scripts used to make the figure

+Bottle_transmission.txt = one of the input tables, it includes the light transmission data of polycarbonate bottles and neutral density screening used to for the outdoor experiments.

+COPS_df.txt = UV-light attenuation data from western Lake Erie

+SeaBird_PAR_Transmission.txt = Visible light attenuation data from western Lake Erie